Charlane Suarez, Ed.S.

 What are the biggest challenges or opportunities in your field right now?

-Cognitive overload among teachers is a system-level issue that extends beyond individual burnout.
-The way schools are designed often asks educators to perform the impossible, leading to capacity challenges.
-There is an urgent need to discuss these systemic issues and provide supports and resources for teachers to succeed sustainably.
+Cognitive overload among teachers and leaders is a system-level issue that extends beyond individual burnout.
+The way the education system is designed often asks educators and leaders to perform at levels the system itself was never designed to sustain, leading to capacity challenges on every level and in every area.
+There is an urgent need for collaboration and critical conversations that leads to improvements so that teachers and leaders can continue to succeed sustainably.

 What values are most important to you in your work and personal life?

-The ability to truly see people; empathy and kindness; being a light for others; and lifting people up through simple acts of care and connection.
+The ability to truly see people, engaging with them through empathy and kindness, being a light for others; and lifting people up through simple acts of care and connection.

 Locations